NewbieTed/QuickFolds/_USERMANUAL.md

 #### Backend - Being able to create the database and set up support for saving creations

-To Start up backend, we have unique steps for the different OS:
+To Start up backend locally, we have unique steps for the different OS:

+__Note: if you want to run the application on the website.
+Go to "http:quickfolds.org", if online, and follow the same log in/sign up steps as as below under how to use this softare.
+Sign up/in, go to community board, click new or clickon an origami from there.__

 #### Windows: